 By Lucy Komisar

 The show’s opening moments don’t immediately captivate, starting with dolls in a miniature castle.
 The pompous and nasty Queen Aggravain (the excellently high-pitched Ana Gasteyer) wants to keep marriage from her nebbish, petulant and unhappy son Prince Daunless, (a fine Michael Urie).
 The mute King (David Patrick Kelly) doesn’t have a say.
 So, while putting out a call for prospective princess brides, the Queen finds fault with them all.
 (They appear wearing school windbreakers.)
 When they get the thumbs down, they are awarded consolation prizes of a plucked chicken, ie, they get the bird.
-Some of dialogue is pretty silly.
+Some of the dialogue is pretty silly.

 Everything changes with Foster’s entrance as Princess Winnifred.
 She arrives climbing the castle wall from a moat.
 She was brought by a local lord, Sir Harry, to enter the marriage stakes, but impatient, she jumped off the horse, ran down the hill and swam the cruddy water.
 She is caked in mud, and her long hair looks like a ratty bird’s nest.
 At this point (from stage direction), “She reaches into her decollate and yanks out a still wiggling eel.”